 a.
 Applications must be submitted electronically.
 A completed application and all other documentation should be submitted to AZA either through Dropbox or by email.

 a.
 Submission deadline: November 1, 2021, at 11:59pm Eastern Time.
-We anticipate making funding decisions and distributing funds before December 31, 2021.
+We anticipate making funding decisions and distributing funds in early 2022.

 a.
 No: all applications will be processed and reviewed after the deadline.
-Notifications will be made after that time regarding any decision about funding.
+Notifications about funding determinations will be made after the deadline, once all reviews and approvals are completed.

 a.
 This is a reimbursement program, intended to replace funds that were expended for the care of rescued and confiscated wildlife and for the care of U.S. native threatened and endangered species, if all eligibility criteria are met.